ai4os/ai4os-dev-env/README.md

 These two steps will download the repository from GitHub and will build the Docker container locally on your machine.
 You can inspect and modify the `Dockerfile` in order to check what is going on.
+For example, Dockerfile has two ARGs:

+tag: to define tag for the Tensorflow Baseimage, e.g. '1.10.0-gpu-py3' (default)
+pyVer: to specify python version as 'python' (for python2) or 'python3' (for python3)

+e.g.

+    ```bash
+    $ cd DEEP-OC-generic-dev
+    $ docker build -t deephdc/deep-oc-generic-dev:cpu-py2 --build-arg tag=1.10.0 --build-arg pyVer=python .
+    ```

+builds deephdc/deep-oc-generic-dev:cpu-py2 with CPU version of Tensorflow 1.10.0 and python2.